 Vaginal Steam Seat

 Ensure that the vaginal steam seat is sturdy and that it is placed far enough above the steam not to cause a burn.
 Unfortunately, I’ve seen a lot of unsafe youtube videos that advise women to steam by sitting directly on or straddling over a hot pot.
 This is not safe.
 Sadly, one woman attempted such a setup and fell in.
 She endured several burns.
-The vaginal steam seat should be a wooden box (such as the Steamy Chick Vaginal Steam Sauna) or a sturdy chair.
+The vaginal steam seat should be a wooden box (such as the Steamy Chick Vaginal Steam Sauna), a birthing stool or a sturdy chair.

 The hot steam should not be in a plastic bowl as is commonly shown on youtube DIY setups because toxins from the plastic can leak into the water.
 Glass jars are also common but often break if the water is too hot.
 The best setup is to have the water and herbs in a clay, glass or stainless steel pot.